STREGAsGate/GateEngine/README.md

 ```

 ### Rendering
-GatEngine supports native rendering backends like DirectX, Metal, and OpenGL.
+GatEngine uses native rendering backends like DirectX, Metal, and OpenGL.
 But you will not need to interact with them directly because GateEngine uses a high level rendering API designed to be flexible and customizable.
 Rendering is done in the order things are added allowing you to easily reason about the outcome.
 ```swift
 // Create a 2D draw container
 var canvas = Canvas()